Research and Special Opportunities

-- Our student-run Society of Physics Students is the local chapter for the national SPS and advised by Catherine Mader.
+- Our student-run Society of Physics Students is the local chapter for the national SPS and advised by Zachary Williams.
 We’re dedicated to learning new ideas in physics and promoting them in interesting ways across campus.
 View our blog for information on campus events, research opportunities and more.

 - Sigma Pi Sigma Honors Society

 - Hope hosts a chapter of the National Honor Society for Physics, Sigma Pi Sigma, an organization of the American Institute of Physics and founded in 1921.
 The Hope chapter was initiated in 1982 and has over 150 members!
 Induction to the honor society is lifelong and places you among more than 900,000 members historically.

 - Freshman Book award: Presented to a first-year physics student who, in the estimation of the faculty, has demonstrated outstanding performance.